JetBrains/intellij-sdk-docs/topics/reference_guide/icons.md

 ## Animated Icons

-Animated icons are a way to show that plugin is now performing some long-time action.
-For example, when plugin is loading some data.
+Animated icons are a way to show that a plugin is now performing some long-time action, e.g., when the plugin is loading some data.

-Any animated icon is a set of frames that loop with some delay.
+Any animated icon is a set of frames that loop with a delay.

 To create a new animated icon, use the [`AnimatedIcon`](%gh-ic%/platform/ide-core/src/com/intellij/ui/AnimatedIcon.java).
-If you want to create an icon where frames follow each other with the same delay, use a constructor that accepts a delay and icons:
+To create an icon where frames follow each other with the same delay, use a constructor that accepts a delay and icons:

 ```java
 AnimatedIcon icon = new AnimatedIcon(